awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-approval.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

-1. Use the following command to run an automation with approvers\.
+1. Run the following command to run an automation with approvers\.
+Replace each *example resource placeholder* with your own information\.
 In the document name section, specify a runbook that includes the automation action, `aws:approve`\.

    For `Approvers`, specify the IAM users or user ARNs of approvers for the action\.
 For `SNSTopic`, specify the SNS topic ARN to use to send approval notification\.
 The Amazon SNS topic name must start with `Automation`\.
 **Note**